Show all answersHide all answers

 Why is OCLC migrating Institution Records to Local Bibliographic Data (LBD)?

-IRs don’t take advantage of cooperatively-managed master record data or linked data initiatives.
+In March 2015, we made the decision to migrate Institution Records (IR) to Local Bibliographic Data (LBD).
+We made this decision because IRs don't take advantage of cooperatively managed master record data or linked data initiatives.
 For example, if headings in a bibliographic record are linked to authority records, the bibliographic record is automatically updated if the linked authority record changes.
 IRs don’t have this type of functionality, and we know this is an important step in cataloging workflows.

 With LBDs, libraries benefit from the combination of the cooperatively managed master record data and library-specific local data, as well as, linked data and entities-based cataloging workflows.
 Additionally, if you ever need a copy of your records, you would receive the current master record in WorldCat with your local information imbedded, instead of the static IR information.